Jah821/my-first-repo/README.md

 # my-first-repo
-I like to code
+My name is Jahsanni Williams
-i love to code
+I am from Brooklyn NY
-i love codingggg
+I am learning how to code